 Imagine the potentials, all those things we can welcome into our hearts but haven’t roped in yet.

 One more consideration…

-While our senses receive countless impressions without interruption, our brains also must manage messaging from our gut brains, sometimes called the enteric nervous system, and our heart brains.
-(See A Guide to Your Three Brains.)
+While our senses receive countless impressions without interruption, best known of our three brains also must manage messaging from our gut brains, sometimes called the enteric nervous system, and our heart brains.

 Inescapable fact: Surviving the next second requires a fantastic, complex beyond imagination system for managing all that input.
 You decide in a million different ways, never pausing to forge a single moment.

 You also reach as much as you receive, but that’s another chapter.

 They say you’re on autopilot, but you’re more sensational than that.